Bluebird and Small Cavity Nester Conservation

-According to veteran bluebirder Dick Tuttle, adult Tree Swallows consume 2000 insects and feed 6000 insects to their young over the ~45 day nesting period.
-That means that each nestbox family consumes more than 300,000 insects.
-Since 90% of hunting pf their hunting takes place below 39 feet, they are making a real dent in human pestering insect populations.
+Veteran birder Dick Tuttle estimated that one family of TRES (two adults and their nestlings) can consume about 300,000 insects during the 45 day nesting period.
+Since 90% of hunting of their hunting takes place below 39 feet, they are making a real dent in human pestering insect populations.
+(NABS Bluebird Journal, Winter 2006-2007)

-For people who want to attract a lot of Tree Swallows in habitat that is not idea for bluebirds (e.g., poorly drain3d fields with tall vegetation, Dick Tuttle recommends a grid system, with boxes spaced 22-25 YARDS apart.
-(Tree Swallows will nest within 65 feet or each other).
-Entrances can face east to south.
+While PAIRING nestboxes 5-20 feet apart is an option, for people who want to attract a lot of Tree Swallows in habitat that is not ideal for bluebirds (e.g., poorly drained fields with tall vegetation), Dick Tuttle recommends a grid system, with boxes spaced 22-25 YARDS apart.
+Tree Swallows will nest within 65 feet or each other.
+Entrances can face South to East.

 TRES Grid - Tuttle set up